Developer Guide

 Clonable applications

-So that an application can be cloned, the Groovy and Velocity scripts in particular must be defined correctly.
+In order for an application to be duplicated by copy, the groovy and velocity script must be defined correctly.
 This particularly applies to the data groups and SQL statements.
 When cloning/duplicating an application, Intrexx reassigns all of the GUIDs and with that, adjusts the GUIDs in the scripts (Groovy, Velocity, JavaScript) accordingly, so that everything continues to work together.
 For this reason, the data group definitions must always be made using the data group's GUID:

 def l_strIsoLanguage = it